 Worship centers and animates the daily rhythms of life Columbia Theological Seminary.
 The CTS community gathers four times a week for Services of Word, Word and Table, and Morning Prayer.
 Led by groups of faculty, students, and staff, worship is a reflection of our unity and our ecumenical and theological diversity.
 In worship we encounter God and one another, and we are transformed by these encounters.

-"My professors made space for me explore a spirituality deeply rooted in creativity, and helped me realize that images can proclaim as much as words."
+"My professors made space for me to explore a spirituality deeply rooted in creativity, and helped me realize that images can proclaim as much as words."

 ALLISON WEHRUNG, MDiv '15, MOBILE, AL